mays88/PerscholasProject/README.md

-# Scaling Project - With each section implement new features or concepts that will benefit the end goal, SBA and eventually the capstone.
+# Scaling Project - With each section covered, I will implement new features or concepts that will benefit the end goal.
+Below are the SBAs and eventually the capstone.
 This project will grow larger and more functional.

 ## Figma Board